Compliance overview

 - support records management initiatives across the organisation

-- identify efficiencies in managing records
+- identify efficiencies or deficiencies in managing records

 - identify and manage information risks